 Azure Active Directory (Azure AD) entitlement management is an identity governance feature that enables organizations to manage identity and access lifecycle at scale, by automating access request workflows, access assignments, reviews, and expiration.

-Entitlement management allows your organization to manage access to groups, applications and SharePoint Online sites for internal users and users outside the organization with controls like self-service requests, approval workflows and expiration policies.
+Entitlement management allows your organization to manage access to groups, applications and SharePoint Online sites for internal users and users outside the organization with controls like self-service request, approval workflows and expiration policies.
 Entitle management does this by creating and managing access packages which are a collection of resources grouped together to be requested in a single go.

 Example of a Real-World Scenario

 You are required to grant a partner company access to your SharePoint online intranet.
 Specifically, this partner company requires 20 users access to a Project Management subsite in your SPO intranet for the next 3 months.
-At a high level, an access package would be created to grant access for the 20 users to your SPO engineering subsite.
+At a high level an access package would be created to grant access for the 20 users to your SPO engineering subsite.
 The access package could be scoped to the partner company’s external domain to protect the access package from unauthorized use.
 You can then add time restrictions on the access so the partner company can only access the subsite for the next 3 months.

 At a high level the following requirements would have to be defined for an access package:

 – What are you granting access to?
 For example, SPO site, library and etc.

 – Who or what domains require this access?